Talk with Coles legend Ian McLeod

 Ian McLeod (56) originally hails from Scotland and as an ex-pat wasn't allowed to vote in the September referendum on Scottish independence.
-He admits, however, to "lively debates" about the issue with his son.
+He admits, however, to 'lively debates' about the issue with his son.

 "I've always believed suppliers!"

 Our view isn't just about one retail competitor.
 We have thousands of them in the fresh food arena, for instance, because the independent trade is still very strong in Australia.
-If you go to a local supermarket, you will see an independent butcher, baker, greengrocer or delicatessen almost outside the front door.
+If you go to a local supermarket, you'll see an independent butcher, baker, greengrocer or delicatessen almost outside the front door.